Physical Address

 Consider a full system reset if:

-Reinstalling ensures a clean start but requires backups.
+Reinstalling ensures a clean start but requires proper backups.

 Learning how to remove malware is important, but prevention is even more effective.